 5. Virginia Ruzici

 Virginia Ruzici is a retired British tennis player who was born in Romania.
-She turned professional in 1975 and went on to have a successful career that spanned over a decade.
-Ruzici won the French Open singles title in 1978, defeating Mima Jaušovec in the final.
+Ruzici turned professional in 1975 and had a successful career that spanned over a decade.
+Ruzici won the French Open singles title 1978, defeating Mima Jaušovec in the final.

-In addition to her Grand Slam success, Ruzici also won three WTA singles titles and six doubles titles.
+In addition to her Grand Slam success, Ruzici won three WTA singles and six doubles titles.
 She achieved a career-high ranking of No. 8 in singles and No. 11 in doubles.

 6. Samantha Smith

 Samantha Smith, born on November 2, 1969, in Keighley, West Yorkshire, is a former British tennis player.
 She turned professional in 1988, at the age of 18.
-However, Smith didn’t have a breakthrough year until 1996, at the age of 27, when she reached the quarterfinals of Wimbledon, beating high-ranked players such as Conchita Martinez and Barbara Paulus.
+However, Smith didn’t have a breakthrough year until 1996, when she reached the quarterfinals of Wimbledon, beating high-ranked players such as Conchita Martinez and Barbara Paulus.